GST Fundamentals: All About Goods and Services Tax in India

 GST Fundamentals in India - GST Explained

 GST stands for ‘Goods and Services Tax’.
-It consolidates all the indirect taxes into a comprehensive single tax, both at the Central and State level.
-And hence, has played an important role in simplifying the otherwise complex tax structure in India.
-It has also been pivotal in solving the demerits of the previous indirect tax system and for the same, it’s also referred to as a well-designed VAT.
-Here in this article we try to simplify the concept of GST to help you understand the basics of the tax regime better.
+It consolidates all indirect taxes into a comprehensive single tax at the Central and State levels.
+And hence, it has played an essential role in simplifying India’s otherwise complex tax structure.
+It has also been pivotal in solving the previous indirect tax system’s demerits; for the same, it’s also referred to as a well-designed VAT.
+In this article, we simplify the concept of GST to help you understand the basics of the tax regime better.

 What is GST in India?